albertcollell/pix4d/README.md

 * To have a position indicator of your cursor, then you can see at all time the Lat & Lng on the mouse.
 * Zoom adapt to the flightPlan selected.
 * When selecting flight plan, always have the line following the cursor.
+* Adding Markers at every point you click on the map to generate the polyline and when polyline is shown.
+* Being able to save info on each point like height and speed.

 Menu:
 * Add Small dialog onHover the buttons to get the name of the action.